VilleOlof/Toolbox/README.md

 ----

 <!-- markdownlint-disable-next-line -->
-**Studio Version Of Davinci Resolve Is Required**
+<p style=text-align:center><b>Studio Version Of Davinci Resolve Is Required</b></p>

+>Increase your productivity and workflow with this plugin.
-A Davinci Resolve plugin that provides a modular toolbox for creating custom tools.
+>This plugin provides a modular toolbox for easy integration with Davinci Resolve.
+>And customize the layout of the plugin to your liking!

 This plugin runs with Electron, and uses Svelte as the framework and custom modules files.
 With .svelte files being the modules, it makes it easy to create custom modules.
 And installing modules is a simple drag and drop onto the plugin window.